wcarmon/docs/crypto/consensus.md

 1. On Conflict: Trust the "branch" that has the most computational work
 1. Hard to verify a block, but easy to confirm it's correct
 1. Luck is part of it (which can be good or bad)
+1. `Con`: Favors those with the enough infra (large mining pools, expensive)
+1. `Con`: Difficulty increases with number of Miners/Verifiers
+1. `Con`: Energy inefficient (and gets worse as Miners join)
+1. `Con`: High infrastructure costs
+1. `Con`: Based on competition, so miners must keep upgrading
+1. `Con`: Slow by design (like 10 TPS), limits transaction processing scalability (compare to Visa's 20k+ TPS)
 1. `Pro`: Anyone can verify blocks (no central authority)
 1. `Pro`: Distributed
-1. `Pro`: Proven
+1. `Pro`: Proven (working since 2009)
-1. `Con`: Favors those with the enough infra (large mining pools)
-1. `Con`: Slow by design, limits transaction processing scalability (compare to Visa)
-1. `Con`: Difficulty increases with number of Miners/Verifiers
-1. `Con`: High infrastructure costs
-1. `Con`: Energy inefficient (and gets worse as Miners join)

 ## Fraud risk
 1. Need 51% of the network to take over